w3hc/gov-docs/contracts.md

 # Solidity contracts

-This diagrams describes the interactions between the Gov and NFT contract.
+This diagrams describes the interactions between the Gov and NFT contracts.

 ![diagram](./assets/images/contracts-explained.png)